Minimum requirements

 In China, the employee trial period is also known as the probationary period.
 A probationary period is commonly included in employment contracts.
 However, Chinese labour law contains restrictions on the length of the probationary period.
 Probationary periods must conform to the following parameters:

 The employer may agree on a probationary period with the same employee only once.
-Probationary periods are not permitted for employment contracts that expire upon completion of an assignment or those with terms shorter than three months.
+Probationary periods are not permitted for employment contracts that expire upon completion of an assignment, or for those with terms shorter than three months, as well as for part-time employment contracts.

 Notice Period